 NYU prides itself on being at the forefront of interdisciplinary legal education, with groundbreaking work in law and politics, law and economics, and law and sociology.
 The Law School is also home to the top legal philosophy group in the nation, with world-class academics such as Thomas Nagel and Jeremy Waldron.

-Half of all NYU Law professors are involved in an interdisciplinary course or research, so students have a wide array choices, including Business Crime, Modern Legal Philosophy, and Law, Economics, and Psychology.
+Half of all NYU Law professors are involved in an interdisciplinary course or research, so students have a wide array of choices, including Business Crime; Legal Philosophy; and Law, Economics, and Psychology.
 More than 10 colloquia are held each year.
-Offerings this spring include the Law and Economics Colloquium, led by Professors Jennifer Arlen and Florencia Marotta-Wurgler, the Colloquium on Innovation Policy, led by Professors Rochelle Dreyfuss and Katherine Strandburg, and the Tax Policy and Public Finance Colloquium led by Professors Daniel Shaviro and Alan Auerbach.
+Offerings this past spring included the Law and Economics Colloquium, led by Professors Jennifer Arlen '86 and Florencia Marotta-Wurgler '01; the Colloquium on Innovation Policy, led by Professors Jeanne Fromer and Katherine Strandburg; and the Tax Policy and Public Finance Colloquium, led by Professors Daniel Shaviro and Alan Auerbach.

 The Law School has several programs that address directly the specific needs of future law professors:

 The Furman Academic Scholars Program gives J.D. students an early start on a career path in legal teaching.
 Furman Academic Scholars, who receive full tuition and summer research funding, create individualized programs of study tailored to their intellectual interests.